CosmoLike/cocoa/Cocoa/external_modules/data/README.md

 ## :interrobang: FAQ: How to download new data from experiments (using git)? <a name="new_likelihood_and_data"></a>

- The script `unxv_github_template.sh` provides a basic template for users to add a new dataset by cloning a git repository.
-In this script, the main lines that need to be modified are shown below.
+ Suppose the user wants to download a dataset for which Cocoa does not have an already developed shell script at `Cocoa/installation_scripts`.
+In that case, the script `unxv_github_template.sh` provides a basic template for adding a new dataset by cloning a git repository.
+The main lines that need to be modified in this script are shown below.

     [Adapted from Cocoa/installation_scripts/unxv_git_template.sh shell script]